Hi All,

 Autosol in tubes has abrasive and should not be used on chrome, rather use Autosol liquid chrome cleaner that is kinder to the chrome and does a great job.

-Yes there is a difference, the tube stuff has abrasives in it and is great for polishing aluminium, stainless steel and brass where the finish is the metal itself and not a plating such as chrome, it wears of the chrome.
+Yes there is a difference, the tube stuff has abrasives in it and is great for polishing aluminium, stainless steel and brass where the finish is the metal itself and not a plating such as chrome, it wears off the chrome.

 The liquid stuff I believe used to be sold in my youth as 3 in 1 chrome cleaner, not only does it remove rust but it protects against it.